On the stabilization of the topological complexity of graph braid groups: Toric and detection homomorphisms

 \begin{definition} Fix a graph $\graf$ and $k\geq0$.
 We define the \emph{detection} homomorphism to be the homomorphism with $v$th component $(q_v)_*$, where the product is taken over the set of essential vertices of $\graf$. \end{definition}

 Note that, by Proposition \ref{prop:local graph}, the target of the detection homomorphism is a product of free groups.

 Next, we will define two ``toric'' homomorphisms \emph{into} the fundamental group.
-These homomorphisms depend on many choices, none of which are reflected in our notation.
-Most of these choices affect the definition only up to conjugation in the target.

-We begin by subdividing the (connected) graph $\graf$ to guarantee that $\graf$ has no self-loops or multiple edges, that every vertex adjacen to an essential vertex has valence $2$, and that distinct essential vertices have disjoint closed stars.
+We begin by subdividing the (connected) graph $\graf$ to guarantee that $\graf$ has no self-loops or multiple edges, that every vertex adjacent to an essential vertex has valence $2$, and that distinct essential vertices have disjoint closed stars.
 We fix a parametrization of each edge of $\graf$ and an ordering of the set of edges at each essential vertex.
 If the vertex is separating, we require the first two edges in the ordering to lie in different components of the complement.
 We work with a basepoint $x_0\in\Conf_k(\graf)$ chosen so that every coordinate is a bivalent vertex, which is always achievable after subdivision.

 Next, we fix a set $W_0$ of vertices of valence at least $4$, a set $W_1$ of separating trivalent vertices, and a set $W_2$ of non-separating trivalent vertices, and write $W=W_0\sqcup W_1\sqcup W_2$.
 For $v\in W$, define and set $k(W)=\sum_{v\in W}k(v)$.